spoons-and-mirrors/subtask2/README.md

 parallel: plan-gemini, plan-gpt
 return:
   - Compare all 3 plans and validate each directly against the codebase.
 Pick the best ideas from each and create a unified implementation plan.
-  - Feed the implementation plan to a @review subagent, let's poke holes.
+  - Feed the implementation plan to a review subagent, let's poke holes.
 ---
 Plan the implementation for the following feature
 > $ARGUMENTS